jOO-ai1/soleva/ALPINE_REPOSITORY_FIX_REPORT.md

 ## Expected Behavior

 - **Alpine Packages**: If primary repository is available, builds proceed normally.
 If it fails, automatically retries with delays and switches to alternative Yandex mirror
-- **NPM Packages**: Enhanced timeout settings and retry logic handle network issues during package installation
+- **NPM Packages**: Multiple installation strategies with 10-minute timeouts per strategy, falling back to alternative registry if all fail
 - **Build Process**: If individual service builds fail, entire deployment retries up to 3 times with 30-second delays
-- **Test Script**: Individual service builds retry up to 2 times with 30-second delays
+- **Test Scripts**: Extended timeouts (15-20 minutes) to accommodate aggressive retry strategies

 ## Benefits